 - you're finding it difficult to cope with daily routines, such as washing, dressing and getting out and about

-- you don't want to move into a care home
+- you do not want to move into a care home

 - you can still get about your home and it's safe for you to live in – or it can be adapted to make it safe